-The MARDi clinic provides frontline medical care directly in the camps, with volunteers from across the globe and working with other NGOs and French healthcare services to meet the vast and varied healthcare needs of this refugee population.
+The MARDi clinic provides frontline first aid and emergency care directly in the camps, with volunteers from across the globe and working with other NGOs and French healthcare services to meet the vast and varied healthcare needs of this refugee population.
 We also coordinate with the non-medical aid groups in Paris to provide all-encompassing support for people living in these camps.
 For example, in the regular and ineffective government-led evacuations.

 We also collect evidence of the human rights abuses occurring daily in the camps and present this in as many circles as possible.
 For example: